GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-surface-reflectance-oa-sentinel-2c-msi/_description.md

 * **Zenith**
  The point in the sky or celestial sphere directly above a point of interest (in this case, the point being imaged on Earth).
 * **Solar zenith (degrees)**
- "Solar zenith: The angle between the zenith and the centre of the sun’s disc."
+ The angle between the zenith and the centre of the sun’s disc.
 * **Solar azimuth (degrees)**
  The angle of the sun’s position from true north; i.e. the angle between true north and a vertical circle passing through the sun and the point being imaged on Earth.
 * **Satellite view or satellite zenith (degrees)**